katherinemwood/insight/readme.md

 `fetch_recall_data.ipynb`: This notebook pulls down the complaint and recall data, formats it, and saves it to .csv.
 `label_data.ipynb`: This notebook extracts information from unstructured fields and performs the matching between complaints and recalls, then saves the labeled data.
 `model.ipynb`: This notebook encodes the text from the complaints and trains the logistic regression model, saving out the final result.
 `streamlit_app`: This directory contains the .py script that runs the app, the recall data, the complaint data, the encoded complaint data, and the pickled model.
+It can be run locally with Streamlit.